Blackjack Etiquette

 Quitting a Table

 Blackjack Quitting a TableYou can quit playing whenever you want unless the table is hot, in which case you are advised to wait a while and cash out after the dealer reaches the cut card and reshuffles.
-While there is no rule to expressly prohibit you from leaving the table whenever you deem fit, some of your fellow players may be annoyed if you do not wait for the reshuffle.
+While there is no rule expressly prohibiting you from leaving the table whenever you deem fit, some of your fellow players may be annoyed if you do not wait for the reshuffle.
 Some gamblers are superstitious enough to believe this would jinx them and break their good run.

 Ask a Question.
 Get an Answer.